zacanger/niddesa/text/generated-translations/cullaniddesa/20-sinhala-google.md

 No. There is no selfishness or altruism.
 Not apparent.
-I am If you know, please preach that Dhamma. ”The Dhamma is pure at the root The clean end in the middle is pure meaningful, all perfect with words Say Nirvana and Nirvana Gamani Pratipada.
+I am If you know, please preach that Dhamma. ”The Dhamma is pure at the root The clean end in the middle is pure meaningful, all perfect with words Say Nibbana and Nibbana Gamani Pratipada.
 Preach, exhort Please, please, please, please, please, please, please, please, please, please, please, please, please, please, please, please, please, please, please
 Please declare, that is.
 "If I know something" is something I do If I know, if I come, if I understand, if I see,